-As Executive Assistant for Business Development, Rachel works with grants and contracts, meeting logistics, event planning, as well as assists the division’s assistant commissioner.
-From 2015 until mid-2019, Rachel worked in the Consumer and Industry Services division where she managed contracts and procurement.
-Prior to joining the Department of Agriculture’s staff, Rachel served seven years in the Tennessee State Senate, working for Lt.
+As Executive Assistant, Rachel oversees contracts, grants, budget, and human resources for the Business Development Division.
+Prior to joining the Business Development team, Rachel worked in the Consumer and Industry Services Division where she oversaw all contracts and procurement.
+Rachel served as Constituent Services Assistant for 7 years in the Tennessee State Senate, working for Lt.
 Governor John Wilder and Senate Republican Leader Ben Atchley.
-Rachel also has experience in nonprofit management.
+Rachel also has 5 years of non-profit management experience.

-Rachel attended Lipscomb University where she graduated with a degree in Political Science and History, with an emphasis in Public Administration.
+Rachel is a native of Georgia, having moved to Nashville to attend Lipscomb University.
+Rachel received her Bachelor of Arts in Political Science and History, with an emphasis in Public Administration.

 Expertise: Food Manufacturing

 Prior to joining the department, Mike worked as a food marketing and product development consultant.
-With 36 years of experience in the food industry, he holds a Bachelors degree in Food Science from the University of Tennessee at Knoxville and a Masters of Science from Tennessee State University.
+With 36 years in the food industry, Mike holds a Bachelor of Science in Food Science from the University of Tennessee at Knoxville and a Master of Science from Tennessee State University.

 Expertise: Forestry, Wood Products

-Neil has more than 13 years of experience in the forestry industry.
-His previously served in the role of State Forest Program Specialist with the Division of Forestry.
-Owens has a history of forestry consulting in the private sector prior to joining the department, providing management strategies, promoting sustainable forestry initiatives, and managing more than 20,000 acres of timberland for investment firms and private landowners.
+Prior to joining the Business Development team, Neil was a State Program Forest Specialist in the department’s Division of Forestry.
+Neil has a history of forestry consulting in the private sector where he provided management strategies, promoted sustainable forestry initiatives, and managed more than 20,000 acres of timberland for investment firms and private landlords.

-Grant joined the Department of Agriculture in 2018 as an Ag Marketing Consultant.
-His duties primarily include fostering growth of the Pick Tennessee Products program.
-Grant also manages a cost share that affords Specialty Crop Growers in Tennessee the opportunity to become Good Agricultural Practices (GAP) Certified.
-Grant is passionate in his desire to support Tennessee’s Farmers and Ranchers.
+Grant joined the Business Development team in 2018 as an Ag Marketing Consultant.
+He works to foster growth in the Pick Tennessee Products program and in farmers markets.
+Grant also manages a cost share program that gives specialty crop growers the opportunity to become Good Agricultural Practices (GAP) Certified.

 Expertise: Livestock, Meat Processing